benvaljean/benvaljean.github.io/_posts/2009-02-18-Exchange_2007_Server_Roles.markdown

 Essentially a FE SMTP relay server to be placed in a DMZ and also does anti-spam.
 Has to either not be a member of the domain or member of a seperate domain then the other Exchange servers.
-I will probably not implement this role as it will mean min 3 Ex servers and I will be using postfix as a relay server with spamassasin.
+If you use Postfix or some other relay server than this role does not need to be implemented.

 ### Hub Transport role